hassanmahamudtalha/Library-System-Management-MySQL/README.md

 ---

-Here’s the **GitHub-ready Markdown** for your **Employee-Related SQL Queries**, formatted with syntax highlighting, results, and brief summaries for each question.

----

 ## 🧑‍💼  Employee Queries (MySQL)

 This section covers employee-related queries within the Library Management System.
 These include tracking book issues, salaries, roles, and identifying top-performing staff across branches.